devdayconf/devdayconf.github.io/rules.md

 ---

-<p> <strong>+Con</strong> is a free event where the goal is to bring together people who work with technology.
-From a student, someone who has an interest in technology, to an expert.</p>
+<p> <strong>+Con</strong> is a free event where the goal is to bring together developers, design, managers, students and anyone who is curious about technology.
+From a student, or someone who has an interest in technology, to a specialist.</p>
 <p>
 Our goal is to make even an expert access to basic content of something you do not know.</p>
 <p>